gbdev/pandocs/src/SGB_Command_System.md

 ## SGB Command $0D — TEST_EN

+This command does nothing on all retail SGB revisions.
+The following description only applies to some prototype units.

 Used to enable/disable test mode for "SGB-CPU variable clock speed function".
 This function is disabled by default.

-This command does nothing on some SGB revisions.
-(SGBv2 confirmed, unknown on others)

 ```
  Byte  Content